Alejandro Schugurensky

 Bio/Description

-Alejandro Schugurensky is a Ph.D. candidate in Sociology and Social Policy at Princeton University's Department of Sociology and is affiliated with the Office of Population Research.
-He received his B.A. in Sociology (with Honors) from the University of Southern California in 2018, graduating summa cum laude.
+Alejandro Schugurensky is a postdoctoral scholar in the Department of Sociology at Princeton University's Department of Sociology and is affiliated with the Office of Population Research.
+He received his Ph.D. in Sociology and Social Policy from Princeton University in 2025 and his B.A. in Sociology (with Honors) from the University of Southern California in 2018, graduating summa cum laude.
 Alejandro was awarded a Fulbright Research Award in 2018-2019 to study the impact of social policies on access to higher education in Brazil.
 His dissertation work has been recognized with the Prize Fellowship in the Social Sciences, the President’s Fellowship, and the Dean's Completion Fellowship.

 Alejandro uses quantitative methods to explore social stratification within educational settings.
 His research agenda explores the complex relationships between school choice, educational inequality, and institutional legitimacy.
 Using machine learning, causal inference, and survey experiments, he investigates how school admissions policies and allocation processes influence perceptions of fairness and the distribution of educational opportunities.
 His work has been presented regularly at the American Sociological Association Annual Meeting and the Population Association of America Annual Meeting.